Small and located in Northern Europe, Denmark. Its rich legacy started in the ninth century with the Vikings' arrival.

 Education

-Denmark boasts a very advanced educational system whereby every resident can get a free education.
-Higher education options include universities and trade institutions; primary and secondary education is mandated.
-The country claims a high literacy rate as well since virtually 100% of its people can read and write.
+Denmark offers a very sophisticated educational system whereby every citizen can access free education.
+While primary and secondary education are mandatory, higher education choices include vocational colleges and universities.
+The nation has a high literacy rate as well, since almost all of its citizens can read and write.

 Culture

-Denmark claims a rich cultural past, blending aspects of German and English civilizations with Scandinavian roots.
-Apart from its literary, musical, and movie industries, the nation is well-known for its design and architecture.
+Denmark has a rich cultural past blending aspects of German and English civilisations with Scandinavian roots.
+Apart from its literary, musical, and film sectors, the nation is well-known for its architecture and design.

 Cuisine